Travel to the EU Switzerland, Norway, Iceland or Liechtenstein (the Schengen Area) will change from 1 January 2021.

 Renew your passport

 You can renew a passport at any time.
 Don’t wait until you need to travel.
-If you need to renew your passport you should consider applying for your new passport as soon as possible.

 Apply or renew a child passport